routific/react-calendar-timeline/README.md

 ## itemRendererCluster
 Render prop function used to render a custom cluster item.
 The function provides multiple parameters that can be used to render each item.
 All items inside of the cluster are available via item.items.

+## zoomControl
+Boolean with a default of false.
+If you pass in zoomControl into the timeline, the library will render a floating zoom control on the right.
+This zoom control will alow you to drag it around your page, zoom in, zoom out and reset zoom.
+Zoom in/out is set at a scale percentage of 70%.
+Controls have the following class names:

+-> Zoom control container: zoom-control
+-> Drag icon: zoom-drag-icon
+-> Zoom In icon: zoom-in-icon
+-> Zoom out icon: zoom-out-icon
+-> Zoom reset icon: zoom-reset-icon

+## zoomRenderer
+Function you can pass into the timeline to render a custom zoom control.
+The function gets passed 3 paramaters:

+@param onZoomIn:      a function that zooms in the canvas by a scale of 30%.
+To change this value, pass in
+                      {value:x} where x is a percent of the current view that you would like to scale.
+@param onZoomOut:     a function that zooms out the canvas by a scale of 30%.
+@param onZoomReset:   a function that sets the timeline to a specific left and right time.
+Bydefault, it will
+                      reset to the defaultStart/EndTime || visibleStartTime that you passed into the library.
+If you wish the reset to be something other than this, you can pass in {canvasTimeStartZoom: x, canvasTimeEndZoom: x} into the onZoomReset to set it to a specific time range.

 #### Render props params

 ##### context